Scriptbash/QRaven/qraven/help/source/usage.rst

 1. Make sure the ":CreateRVPTemplate" command is used inside the .rvi file.
 2. Run the model.
 3. Click on the "Auto fill rvp template".
-4. Review the generated .rvp file for any values that doe not have a default value.
+4. Review the generated .rvp file for any values that do not have a default value.
 Those values will show as "0.12345".

 .. note::
   This feature needs more testing and could have many oversights.
 To help improve it, please submit any problems you encounter by opening a `new issue <https://github.com/Scriptbash/QRaven/issues>`_.